PJ-s/Give-stuff-away/README.md

 # Give stuff away

 Website for giving unnecessary stuff for free.
-Additional project to work on after finishing bootcamp course.
+I used React and Sass.

+## Run

+yarn install

+yarn start

+### Done

+Landing page, page scroll.

 ### In progress:

-Landing page, login and regestration, form.
+Logged in view.